Skip to main content

 }

-The self.signer operator returns the address of the account/program that invoked the top-level transition.
+The self.signer operator returns the address of the account that invoked the top-level entry function.
 This will be the user account that signed the transaction.

 info